wshinevar/WISTFUL/README.md

 ## WISTFUL_inversion
 This MATLAB app finds the best fitting compositions or parameters given pressure and seismic wave speed (one or more of Vp, Vs, and Vp/Vs).
 One can either fit by examining the X closest samples or by looking at the averages or distributions of data within error.
 To fit many seismic wave speed points, use the function fitSeismicWaveSpeeds.m.
 ## WISTFUL_profiles
 This MATLAB app allows the production of seismic wavespeed or density profiles and ranges for various geotherms and rock types.
+To use a loaded geotherm, you must load a .mat file with vector files for depth [km], pressure[bars], and temperature [degree C] named as z, p, and t (NOTE: These variable names are case-sensitive).
+The depths should be increasing in value to plot well.
 # Functions
 ## numWithinError.m
 This script calculates the best-fit temperature for a given seismic constraint using the number of samples within error.
 Benefit of this script over the GUI is that you can input a list of seismic wavespeeds for constraints.